wp-plugins/cbratingsystem/readme.txt

 == Changelog ==
-= 3.3.5 =
+= 3.3.7 =
+* Google Rating Schema or Rich Snippet Added
+* Bug fix for avg rating when form id is not default(we are sorry, it should not be) = 3.3.5 =
 * While submitting review if comment char limit crossed the allowed size then it was showing comment cut wrong
 * No more read more link in ajax comment preview